 The 4-month pilot ran from August – November 2018.

-Qualitative data analysis was completed in May 2019 (awaiting final audit data results).
+Qualitative data analysis was completed in May 2019.

 NZRA Poster 19 April 2019: The Australasian Society for the Study of Brain Impairment (ASSBI) and New Zealand Rehabilitation Association (NZRA) Inaugural Trans-Tasman Conference, 2-4 May 2019, Wellington, New Zealand.